elementor/temporary-login/readme.txt

 * Grant access to your site with a single click; a temporary URL will be created that you can share for admin-level access to your site and it will automatically expire 7 days from creation.
 * Extend access - need more time?
 No problem.
 Just click to extend access so that users don’t get locked out.
 * All done?
 Revoke access and the link becomes inaccessible.
 * Auto disable access - whether you forget to revoke access or lose track of the timing, there’s no need to worry.
 We will automatically disable the access URL at the expiration, within 7 days.
-Not only that, but if the plugin is not in use for 7 days, we will then deactivate it entirely.

 = CONTRIBUTION =